Merthyr Tydfil: League

 From 2017, semi-professional League 1 club South Wales Ironmen, known previously as the South Wales Scorpions, plays in the town at Merthyr RFC's ground, The Wern.
 Merthyr is also home to the Tydfil Wildcats Rugby League team, which played at The Cage in Troedyrhiw until September 2010.
 Merthyr Tydfil was one of the first rugby league sides in Wales in 1907 and beat the first touring Australian side in 1908.

 Mountain biking

 Bikepark Wales, the UK's first purpose-built mountain biking centre, is located at Gethin Woods, Merthyr Tydfil.
 Spread across 1200 acres, Bike Park Wales is the UK’s premier mountain bike park and has its most diverse selection of all-weather mountain bike trails.

 Outdoor pursuits

 Parkwood Outdoors Dolygaer is an outdoor activity centre that was opened in 2015 on the site of an earlier centre run by the local education authority.
 Pursuits include canoeing and stand-up paddleboarding on the Pontsticill Reservoir.

 Education

-The main secondary schools in the town are Afon Taf High School, Cyfarthfa High School and Pen-Y-Dre High School.
+The main secondary schools in the town are Afon Tâf High School, Cyfarthfa High School and Pen y Dre High School.